7 Things Faroe Islanders Love About Faroe Islands Tourism

 New flight routes are opening to the Faroe Islands.
 The Faroe Islanders are fond of their chance to travel to new destinations.
 There have been daily flights to Copenhagen for many years, but now there are also direct flights to Faroe Islands from Barcelona, Paris, Edinburgh, Reykjavík and other destinations.

-1. Exciting jobs in nature
+1. Exciting Jobs in Nature

 Man jumping